Northern Latvia Brigade I Wars of Independence

 On March 31, 1919, the Northern Latvian Brigade was founded in the city of Tartu, with the task of liberating Vidzeme and Latgale.
 The brigade consisted of the combined 1st Valmiera and 2nd Cēsis Infantry Regiments, later also the Northern Latvian Partisan Regiment, two cavalry squadrons and two artillery batteries.
 On May 26, these forces occupied Valmiera, but on May 27, the 1st Valmiera Infantry Regiment, together with the 2nd Estonian Cavalry Regiment, launched an attack in the direction of Alūksne.
 The Bolsheviks were unable to repel further attacks, and on May 29, 1919, Alūksne was liberated.

-Monument in memory of the soldiers killed in the War of Independence
+Monument to the soldiers who fell in the War of Independence

-A monument to the soldiers who died in the Latvian War of Independence can be seen.
+A monument to the soldiers who fell in the Latvian War of Independence can be seen.

-Discovered on August 4, 1934.
-The monument was designed by Teodors Šķiņķis and Luda Švalbe.
+Unveiled on August 4, 1934.
+The monument was built according to the design of Teodors Šķiņķis and Ludis Švalbe.

-On the other side, which symbolizes the path of past suffering, a bronze cross is attached to the obelisk, which was originally wrapped in a wreath of barbed wire.
-The barbed wire used for the wreath was brought from Death Island.
+On the other side, symbolizing the path of past suffering, a bronze cross is attached to the obelisk, which was originally wrapped in a crown of barbed wire.
+The barbed wire used for the crown was brought from Death Island.

-The monument was restored in the summer of 1989 and all bronze details were remade.
+The monument was restored in the summer of 1989, and all the bronze parts were made from scratch.

 Exhibition “Valka - the Cradle of Latvia’s Independence”